Marliese Scheller

 (click on thumbnails below to enlarge)

-In the illuminated manuscripts of the Middle Ages, where every expression is rendered with great sobriety, I perceive the spirit of the cathedrals, a period rich in achievements.
+In the illuminated manuscripts of the Middle Ages, where every expression is rendered with great sobriety, I perceived the spirit of the age of the cathedrals, a period rich in achievements.

 (click on thumbnails below to enlarge)